Mental Health First Aid

 - Nearly one-third of all adolescents aged 13 to 18 will experience an anxiety disorder during their lifetime.

 1. National Institute of Mental Health, 2.
-Centers for Disease Control and Prevention, 3.
-National Public Radio, 4.
-Anxiety and Depression Association of America, 5.
+Mental Health America, 3.
+CDC, 4.
+National Institute of Mental Health, 5.
 The National Institutes of Health, 6.
 Mental Health America, 7.
-American Foundation for Suicide Prevention
+Kaiser Family Foundation

 How much does it cost to participate?